 The following is a list of SacRT’s Proposed Program of Projects and Federal Transit Administration (FTA) Allocations: Section 5307 Urbanized Area Program Preventive Maintenance $16,000,000; Section 5307 Urbanized Area Program Jobs Access/Reverse Commute Operating Assistance $1,106,565; Congestion Mitigation and Air Quality Improvement Program $472,880; American Rescue Plan (ARP) $7,780,630.
 These amounts are subject to change pending actions taken by the Board of Directors prior to the public hearing.

 At the May 13, 2024 hearing, SacRT will provide an opportunity for interested persons or agencies to make their views known with respect to the social, economic, and environmental aspects of these projects.
 Members of the public can participate in person at 1400 29th Street on the date and time of the public hearing noted hereinabove or they may submit written public comments by 1:00 P.M. on the day of the Board meeting at Boardcomments@sacrt.com.
-Comments received by 1:00 P.M. will be submitted to the Board for their review no later than the start of public hearing.
+Comments received by 1:00 P.M. will be submitted to the Board for their review no later than the start of the public hearing.
 Members of the public submitting written comments are asked to place the Item Number in the subject line of your correspondence and comments are limited to 250 words or less.

 Persons wishing to make comments on the Operating/Capital Budget or FTA Program of Projects should contact Jason Johnson, VP, Finance/CFO, at (916) 708-4485, submit written comments at jjohnson@sacrt.com, or by mail to P.O.
 Box 2110, Sacramento, CA 95812-2110.

-SacRT intends to adopt its budget and the FTA Program of Projects at the SacRT Board meeting scheduled for June 10, 2024, at 4:00 pm, which will be held in person as described above.
+SacRT intends to adopt its budget and the FTA Program of Projects at the SacRT Board meeting scheduled for June 10, 2024, at 4:00 P.M., which will be held in person as described above.
 Please note that the location of the June 10, 2024 meeting is subject to change and the public is advised to check the June 10, 2024 Board Agenda once it is released, to confirm the location.
 If the proposed FTA Program of Projects is significantly revised or amended, a subsequent notice will be published.